PF

 Instructions

-2. 2When ready to bake, place a rack in the center of your oven and preheat to 265°F. Line a rimmed baking sheet with parchment paper and place a wire rack on top.
-Rub the pork all over with the oil—make sure it's nice and moist so the rub still stick.
+2. 2Preheat your oven to 265°F with a rack positioned in the center.
+Line a rimmed baking sheet with parchment paper and place a wire rack on top.

 Nutrition — Per Serving